 Long-Acting Bronchodilator Asthma Inhalers Available in the United States Include:

 Long-acting beta-agonist bronchodilators increase the risk of death from asthma and should only be used as additional treatment for people who are also using an inhaled steroid.
-For details, see their black-box warning.
+For details, talk to your doctor and see their black-box warning.